Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Mathematical Model

-We distinguish between two types of agents: non-vulnerable and vulnerable.
-We use the index $j=1$ for non-vulnerable agents and $j=2$ for vulnerable.
-The difference of the two types of agents is the probability to survive an infection.
-An infected agent recovers with a probability rate $\alpha_j'$ and dies with a probability rate $\alpha_j-\alpha_j'$.
-We analyze the behavior of the agents for a time interval $[0,T]$.
-Denote by $u_i\in[u_m,u_M]$ the action of player $i$, indicating the fraction of time this person spends in public places.
-The minimum value of the actions $u_m$ describes the minimum contact a person needs for surviving and $u_M$ a restriction placed by the government.
-In the absence of a restriction we consider $u_M=1$.
 Denote by $\mu_1$ a (Borel) measure on $[u_m,u_M]$ describing the distribution of the actions of the players in category $1$ i.e., for $A\subset [u_m,u_M]$, the value of $\mu_1(A)$ denotes the mass of the players using an action $u\in A$.
 Similarly, denote by $\mu_2 $ the distribution of actions of the players of type $2$.
-The total mass of players of types $1$ and $2$ is $n_1$, and $n_2$ respectively i.e., $\mu_1([u_m,u_M])=n_1$ and $\mu_2([u_m,u_M])=n_2$.
+The total mass of players of types $1$ and $2$ is $n_1$ and $n_2$ respectively i.e., $\mu_1([u_m,u_M])=n_1$ and $\mu_2([u_m,u_M])=n_2$.
 We first describe the evolution of the epidemic for general distributions $\mu_1,\mu_2$.
-Denote by $ S_{1u}(t)$ the probability a non-vulnerable player who plays $u\in [u_m,u_M]$ be susceptible at time $t$, and by $ I_{1u}(t)$ the probability to be infected.
+Denote by $ S_{1u}(t)$ the probability a non-vulnerable player who plays $u\in [u_m,u_M]$ to be susceptible at time $t$ and by $ I_{1u}(t)$ the probability to be infected.
 Similarly define $ S_{2u}(t)$, $ I_{2u}(t)$.
 The rate at which this person gets infected is given by: $ruI^f,$ where $r$ is a positive constant and $I^f$ denotes the density of infected people in `public places'.
 Each player contributes to $I^f(t)$ proportionally to her probability of being infected at time $t$.
-The dynamics are given by:
+The dynamics is given by: